o-gs/dji-firmware-tools/README.md

 ### comm_serialtalk.py

-DUPC Builder which sends packet to DJI product and receives a response.
+DUML Builder which sends packet to DJI product and receives a response.

-This tool builds a proper DUPC packet containing given header fields and payload.
+This tool builds a proper DUML packet containing given header fields and payload.
 Then it sends it via given serial port and waits for response.
 It shows the returning packet upon receiving it.

+It can be considered an alternative to `dji_mb_ctrl` binary which can be found in some drones.
+Parameter names are different between these two tools though.

 Example of asking Flight Controller for hardware and firmware version data (tested on Ph3):